heliotactic/heliotactic.github.io/blog/index.md

 ---
 layout: page
-title: Commentary
+title: Helio-Praxis
-excerpt: "Helio-Tactics, solar tracking, and seeds of blog posts"
+excerpt: "Helio-Tactics and Seeds of Disruption: The Revolution will not be televised."
 search_omit: true
 ---